There’s a beat of silence after Artem’s announcement, followed by Jean saying, “Well, that’s anticlimactic. Back to Celadon, then?”

-“Tipped off by who, exactly—” The young ranger pauses, having just noticed the three of them.
-He looks about Daisy’s age, but a square jaw and crew cut make him look older.
+“Tipped off by whom, exactly—” The young ranger pauses, having just noticed the three of them.
+He’s maybe Daisy’s age, but a square jaw and crew cut make him look older.
 “Shit, it’s the Oaklings themselves.”
 Leaf discreetly elbows Red, who bites his tongue.
 “These five with you, Young Oak?”

 Oh boy.
 But Blue doesn’t puff out his chest, simply nodding as he bends down to feed his panting Eevee a treat.
 “Is there a problem here?”

 “No, I just… didn’t expect the Professor to send you kids, that’s all.”
-His partner, a tall woman with cornrows that end in various colorful beads, has stopped examining the goggles for a moment, also looking surprised.
+His partner, a tall woman with cornrows that end in various colorful beads, has stopped examining the goggles for a moment to also look between the three of them in surprise.
 Her name tag says Gale on it, and his Nathan.

 “Send us?
 I mean, he knows we’re here, but it was our idea to come.”
 Blue is frowning slightly.
 “We made a public post about our intent to investigate the tower a few days ago?”

 “A few days… Oh, because of all the ghosts that were showing up.
-But if the Professor didn’t send you today…” Nathan glances at his partner, but Gale is busy testing out the goggles; after adjusting the strap to fit her, she summons a mismagius.
+But if the Professor didn’t send you today…” Nathan glances at his partner, but Gale is focusing on the goggles again.
+After adjusting the strap to fit her, she summons a mismagius.
 Red instinctively looks away, then remembers he’s wearing the goggles and turns curiously back.
 It looks like a floating puppet, some elaborately designed piece of purple and violet cloth with three red gems embroidered on the front, and painted-on yellow and crimson eyes.